 - Add the dried thyme and ground allspice and mix them with the onions and lardons.

-- Add the beef cubes and turn them around a few times to be sure they sear on all sides (don't over do it)
+- Add the beef cubes, dust them with flour and turn them around a few times.

-- Add the beef stock, mustard and brown sugar mixture and stir.
+- Add the mustard and brown sugar and stir.

 - Turn up the heat and bring to a boil.